dfreerksen/spree_on_sale/README.md

 ## TODO
 - Admin
-  - Do not display sale price fields when creating products
   - Form fields for product without variations
   - Form fields for product with variations
   - Validate that `amount` is not greater current price